Labor Disputes in NPB - Conflicts Between Players and Teams

 Future Outlook

 Since 2004, NPB labor relations have been relatively stable, but new issues are emerging.
 During the 2020 COVID-19 pandemic, salary reductions due to fewer games became a negotiation topic, and the Players Association successfully argued for individual negotiations rather than across-the-board cuts.
-Ongoing agenda items include shortening the domestic FA qualification period from the current eight years and revising the posting system's bid ceiling.
+Ongoing agenda items include shortening the domestic FA qualification period from eight years (as of 2024) and revising the posting system's bid ceiling.
 In MLB, a 99-day lockout in 2022 ended with agreements on minimum salary increases and expanded playoff formats, developments that influence NPB negotiations as well.
 Topics requiring labor-management discussion are numerous: distribution of player likeness revenue, transparency in broadcasting rights fees, and improved conditions for development-roster players.
 A cooperative rather than adversarial approach between the Players Association and team management is essential for NPB's sustainable growth.